top of page

 This article outlines the most common reasons delegation breaks down - and how to shift your approach so your assistant becomes an asset, not another to-do.

-Mistake #1: Delegating Tasks Without Context
+Mistake 1: Why Delegation Fails: Delegating Tasks Without Context

 The most common failure point is handing off a task with zero background.
-Founders often say “Can you take care of this?” and assume their assistant will know how — or worse, assume they’ll ask if they don’t.
+Founders often say “Can you take care of this?” and assume their assistant will know how - or worse, assume they’ll ask if they don’t.
+This is where why delegation fails becomes most visible.

 In reality, assistants hesitate when they’re unclear.
 They may not follow up (to avoid appearing unprepared), or they’ll complete the task in a way that misses the mark.